-CIGNA does not cover therapeutic facet joint injection (CPT codes 64490-64495) for the treatment of acute, subacute, or chronic neck or back pain or radicular syndromes because it is considered experimental, investigational, or unproven.
+United Healthcare does not cover therapeutic facet joint injection (CPT codes 64490-64495) for the treatment of chronic spinal pain.

-CIGNA does not cover diagnostic or therapeutic facet joint injection with ultrasound guidance (CPT codes 0213T-0218T) for any indication because it is considered experimental, investigational, or unproven.
+United Healthcare does not cover diagnostic or therapeutic facet joint injection with ultrasound guidance (CPT codes 0213T-0218T) for any indication because it is considered experimental, investigational, or unproven.